gorkemhacioglu/whatsapp-group-creator/README.md

 * Retrieves and saves group invitation links.

 ### Important Notes
+* **Creating 50 groups in a short period can lead to your account being blocked for 48 hours.**
+**Please proceed with care.
+Pause for a few hours before resuming your activities.**
+**Misuse of WhatsApp's services is strongly discouraged.**
 * Ensure no instances of Chrome are running before execution.
 * This script interacts with WhatsApp Web and requires stable internet connectivity.